San Diego California DMV Updates for Coronavirus COVID-19

 Online is the future.
 You can’t do everything needed at DMV online.
 You can’t take tests online.

-It’s unbelievable what you can do online now.
+It’s still unbelievable what you can do online now.
 Additional non-DMV online resources include finding an online traffic school, paying traffic tickets, checking the current licenses status of business licensed by DMV, and renew mobilehome registration.

 Click here for Press Release News for anyone dealing with DUI requirements in San Diego California Court system during the 2020 Covid-19 Coronavirus Pandamnit.